 At the time of withdrawal, the original investment is still tax-free.
 However, the taxability of gains made differs from product to product.
-In the products listed above, apart from the Tax Saver FD, the gains made are also tax-exempt i.e. the entire amount that you can withdraw will be tax free.
+In the products listed above, apart from the Tax Saver FD and Tax Saver Mutual Funds, the gains made are also completely tax-exempt i.e. the entire amount that you can withdraw will be tax free.

-Example if you invested 1 lakh in a Tax Saver Mutual Fund and after 3 years it has become 2 lakhs and you withdraw it.
-You have to pay 0 taxes - nothing, nada!
+For example, if you invested 1.5 lakhs in a Tax Saver Mutual Fund and after 3 years it has become 2.5 lakhs and you withdraw it and you don't have any other gains for that year then you have to pay 0 taxes - nothing, nada!

 Q. I already some Life insurance, some EPF contribution.
 How much can I invest and save more?

 You can use our handy taxtool to figure out.
 Easy peasy!